Kanban-Zai/kanban-zai-version-1.0/extensions/settings-primary.md

     If a quorum cannot be achieved then no vote should be take and no decision made.

-    If a decision is made without the minimum of a quorum then a sanction must be raised.
+    If a decision is made without the minimum of a quorum then a audit must be raised.

-    If a full consenus vote is not chosen a sanction must be raised.
+    If a full consenus vote is not chosen a audit must be raised.

-## version: 1

-    This is the version of Kanban-Zai the business has commited to up holding.

 # deviation-frequency: 1 month